In this article, you’ll find some tips for putting together an impressive resumé and cover letter to help you stand out and get hired.

 Make sure your resumé includes your contact information so that they can contact you if they need more information or if they want to offer you an interview.
-Make sure any contact information included is professional, that means making sure your email address is appropriate, and that it is an email account you check regularly.
+Make sure any contact information included is professional, which means making sure your email address is appropriate, and that it is an email account you check regularly.

 Update your resumé regularly

 Remember to update your resumé once you finish in a role or as you learn new skills in your current job.
 This will save you time in the long run and you are less likely to forget what responsibilities you had.

 Your resumé is meant to give a summary of your skills and experience – so there’s no need to include every detail of your professional and personal life.

 Some information isn’t necessary in a resumé, such as:

 - Personal details like your home address, religion, age or marital status, or passport details